 - Too many connected devices.
 IP conflict can occur when there is more than one device sharing the same IP address on the same network.
 (Find Your Router IP Address) , Makeuseof writes a really good guide on this

 - “My Wi-Fi discovery is off”.
 Yes, people tend to look at this simple solution.
 In the number of reports we have analyzed, 3 out of 10 users have their Wi-Fi turned off.

 - Connecting to the wrong network.
-Also, simple forgotten network information can solve the issue.
+Also, the simple forgotten network information can solve the issue.

 - Incorrect information.
 Most time people forget the Wi-Fi password, with simple Caps or spacing.
 Please make sure to make the password visible while entering.

 - Modem cables are not plugged in correctly.
 This is a simple yet effective way to solve this issue.
 1 out of 10 people has noticed this mistake.